-Dr. Julia W. Rohr has been directing choirs and teaching music for seven decades, six of those decades in Sarasota, Florida.
-Most women her age have long retired, but not this energetic, feisty lady!
-She still works full-time giving private piano, voice, and violin lessons five days a week at Julie Rohr Academy.
+Dr. Julia W. Rohr passed away in March, 2019, at the age of 101.
+Julia directed the Sarasota Choral Society from 1954 to 1994.
+She directed choirs and taught music for seven decades, six of those decades in Sarasota, Florida.
+Most women her age had long retired, but not this energetic, feisty lady!
+She worked full-time giving private piano, voice, and violin lessons five days a week at Julie Rohr Academy.

-Dr. Rohr is quick to point out that recognition has not been her motivating factor.
-Music and helping children is her life, and her pride and joy remains in teaching music.
-A loving, caring individual that sees the musical potential in everyone, draws forth those abilities, and transforms them into song is what Dr. Julia W. Rohr is all about.
-Thank you, Dr. Rohr for sharing yourself with all of us.
+Dr. Rohr was quick to point out that recognition was not been her motivating factor.
+Music and helping children were her life, and her pride and joy was teaching music.
+A loving, caring individual that saw the musical potential in everyone, drew forth those abilities, and transformed them into song is what Dr. Julia W. Rohr was all about.